CamilaJaviera91/dag-first-approach/README.md

 ---

+## 🗒️ Roadmap

+- [x] Extraction from PostgreSQL.
+- [x] Enrichment with exchange rate.
+- [x] Export to CSV and Google Sheets.
+- [ ] Integration with other data sources (e.g., S3, external APIs).
+- [ ] Real-time dashboard visualization.

+---

 ## 📧 Questions?:

 If you get stuck or need help customizing the pipeline, feel free to open an issue or reach out!